csimms3/sorting-algorithm-visualizations/README.md

 # Sorting Algorithm Visualization and Analysis
-Implementation and customizable animations of various sorting algorithms.
+Implementation and animation of various sorting algorithms.

 This is the code portion of my grade 12 career capstone project.
 This project looks at the development/optimization of sorting algorithms.
 While several more complex algorithms (mergesort,heapsort,etc.) were copied from the internet, all the animations/simpler algorithms were hand-coded.